omasanori/skosh/README.md

 Skosh is a reliable and efficient Unix command-line shell derived from pdksh.

-Skosh supports the Shell Command Language defined in POSIX.1 as well as the most of the KornShell language described in *The New KornShell Command and Programming Language* by Morris Bolsky and David Korn.
+Skosh supports the POSIX.2-1993 Shell Command Language as well as the most of the KornShell language as defined in *The New KornShell Command and Programming Language* by Morris Bolsky and David Korn.
+We will implement newer standards and other extensions to Skosh in the future.

 ## Status

-We are cleaning the code base up and preparing for the first alpha release.
+Skosh is currently pre-alpha quality software.
+We are preparing for the first alpha release.

 ## License